-Possession, use, or manufacture of illicit drugs is strictly prohibited at the University of Arkansas - Fort Smith.
-Students enrolled at UAFS are subject to disciplinary action for violation of federal or state law regarding the possession, purchase, manufacture, use, sale, or distribution (by either sale or gift) of any quantity of any prescription drug or controlled substance, except for the use of any over-the-counter medication or the prescribed use of medication in accordance with the instructions of a licensed physician.
+Possession, use, sale, transmission, cultivation, or manufacture of illicit drugs is strictly prohibited at UAFS.
+Students enrolled at UAFS are subject to disciplinary action for violation of federal or state law regarding the possession, purchase, manufacture, use, sale, or distribution (by either sale or gift) of any quantity of any prescription drug or controlled substance except for the use of any over-the-counter medication or the prescribed use of medication per the instructions of a licensed physician.
 Possession of paraphernalia associated with the use, possession, or manufacture of a prescription drug or controlled substance is also prohibited.